 -The stems connecting the flowers and fruit were completely straight, rather than curved https://t.co/LZfGGHvYUc pic.twitter.com/K54Wmubwrg

-The leafy greens grown on the ISS, on the other hand, tended to spread out more, and "look more free," as they were "not restrained by gravity," explained Dufour.
-"We’ve also noticed that with all of our crops, there is probably a few days to a week delay in the growth rate that we see on ISS vs. the ground.
-Which isn’t a huge impact, but it’s still a difference."
+The leafy greens grown on the ISS, on the other hand, tended to spread out more, and "look more free," as they were "not restrained by gravity", explained Dufour.
+"We’ve also noticed that, with all of our crops, there is probably a few days to a week delay in the growth rate.
+This isn’t a huge impact, but it’s still a difference."

-When the chile peppers return to Earth, the PH-04 team at Kennedy will focus on evaluating the data and investigating samples from the ISS to determine how well they grew and how to improve growth further.
+When the chile peppers return to Earth, the PH-04 team at Kennedy will focus on evaluating the data and investigating samples from the ISS to determine how well they grew and how they can further optimize growth.